Operation Barbarossa: Leningrad

 For its final attack on Leningrad, the 4th Panzer Group was reinforced by tanks from Army Group Centre.
-On 8 August, the Panzers broke through the Soviet defences.
-By the end of August, 4th Panzer Group had penetrated to within 48 km of Leningrad.
+On 8 August, the Panzers broke through the Soviet defences, and by the end of August, the 4th Panzer Group had penetrated to within 48 km of Leningrad.
 The Finns (Note: Significant planning for Finnish participation in the campaign against the Soviet Union was conducted well-before the plan's actual implementation.) had pushed southeast on both sides of Lake Ladoga to reach the old Finnish-Soviet frontier.